Praqma/GodotDevOps/docs/BlogPost.md

 In hindsight, we wish we'd have learned this stuff far sooner, before our previous collaborative projects.

 It's worth it to create a workflow that works for you, and it's worth it to learn the skills that enable you to do so.
+_Your workflow is as much your product as your game._

 ## Getting started <a name="getting-started"></a>